|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The FNR core fuel rods are primarily metalic U-238 with Pu-239 and 10% zirconium alloyed with it.
-The purpose of the zirconium is to prevent formation of a low melting point plutonium-iron eutectic.
+The purpose of the zirconium is to prevent formation of a fuel tube low melting point plutonium-iron eutectic.
 The purpose of the Pu-239 is to drive the nuclear reaction.
 The purpose of the U-238 is to capture neutrons to breed more Pu-239 The core rods are enclosed in HT-9 steel fuel tubes.
-The core rod diameter is intentionally only about 86% of the initial steel tube ID to allow for core rod swelling due to internal formation of gaseous fission products.
-Inside the steel tubes, along with the fuel rods is liquid sodium, which provides good thermal contact between the fuel rods and the steel tubes and which chemically absorbs the nuclear reaction products fluorine, chlorine, bromine and iodine.
-The HT-9 steel tube plenum volume above the fuel and blanket rods contains extra sodium to compensate for eventual fuel tube swelling and provides sufficient empty volume to allow for volumetric expansion of the fuel rods and liquid sodium and to allow for containment of inert gaseous fission products at allowable pressures.
+The core rod diameter is intentionally only about 86% of the initial HT-9 steel tube ID to allow for core rod swelling due to internal formation of gaseous fission products.
+Inside the HT-9 steel tubes, along with the fuel rods is liquid sodium, which provides good thermal contact between the fuel rods and the fuel tubes and which chemically absorbs the potentially corrosive nuclear reaction products fluorine, chlorine, bromine and iodine.
+The HT-9 steel tube plenum volume above the fuel and blanket rods contains sufficient extra sodium to compensate for eventual fuel tube swelling and provides sufficient empty volume to allow for volumetric expansion of the fuel rods and liquid sodium and to allow for sealed containment of inert gaseous fission products at allowable pressures.

 PRIMARY SODIUM THERMAL POWER CONTROL: